Intervertebral Disc Disease in Dogs

 The staging of Intervertebral Disc Disease (IVDD) in dogs is typically based on the severity of clinical signs and neurological deficits:

 1. Stage I (Pain Only): Dogs may show signs of pain, such as reluctance to move, stiffening, or sensitivity to touch.
 There are no neurological deficits, and the dog is still able to walk.
-Conservative management is effective 95% of the time.
+Conservative (non-surgical) management is effective 95% of the time.

 IVDD Treatment Options